Easy 2.8 mile loop through woods along Tomales Bay, on the Point Reyes peninsula.

 baked goods at Bovine Bakery and the cheese at Cowgirl Creamery, both in

 Point Reyes Station.
-There are overnight accomodations available on the
+There are overnight accommodations available on the

 eastern fringes of Point Reyes, including a handful of motels in Inverness,